Some overlooked elements of EAB management and some common misconceptions

 2) It takes TIME for insecticide treatments to circulate throughout the tree.
 If you wait till you have damage, it is TOO LATE to get the best results using the most economical, least invasive treatments, particularly if the decision to treat is made outside the springtime application window when the tree conducts insecticides most readily.

-3) Local news stories about EAB overlook a distinction between the challenges that public officials face managing thousands of ash trees on public property, and the concern that 10% or less of Lincoln homeowners will have about an ash tree in their lawn.
-Due to the enormous scale of this problem in terms of the number of trees, the high cost of effective insecticides, and the decade(s)-long persistence of the insect threat, the argument is strong that governmental bodies should not try to control EAB at all, and should instead focus their limited resources (budget) on removing ash trees on public property before or after they become hazardous, and replant or provide guidance in replacing the lost trees.
-The development of a more elaborate approach to EAB management would probably have to start with the adoption of a very large increase in the City Forestry’s budget.
+3) Until several years ago, local news stories about EAB overlooked a distinction between the challenges that public officials face managing thousands of ash trees on public property, and the concern that 10% or less of Lincoln homeowners will have about an ash tree in their own lawn.
+A focus upon who doesn’t need to be concerned about EAB and which trees are not worthy of treatment displaced a dialogue about the best EAB management practices, resulting in misdirection and inaction among homeowners in these critical, early years of the threat.
 Public officials and the roughly 90% of Lincoln homeowners who do not have an ash tree on their property or adjacent to their property have no great purpose in being knowledgeable about long-term EAB treatment methods.
-For this reason, neither public officials nor your friends and neighbors are a rigorous source of information about EAB treatments for ash trees on private property.
-The city’s existing permit process that allows homeowners to “adopt” ash trees adjacent to their property at property owner expense makes sense within this context.
+For this reason, neither public officials nor your friends and neighbors are a dependable source of information about EAB treatments for your valuable ash tree.

 4) While it is true that chemicals used to control EAB are toxic to bees and butterflies, pollinating insects are not exposed to lawfully applied, professional-use insecticides labelled for EAB.
 It would not be an acceptable trade-off to protect your ash tree if it meant compromising the bee and butterfly populations of Lincoln!
 Click here for my analysis of this topic and my attitudes about pesticides and the planet in general, and click here for additional reading on the web regarding the misconception.